Side to Side

-"Side to Side" is a song by the American singer-songwriter Ariana Grande featuring rapper Nicki Minaj.
-It was released on August 30, 2016, by Republic Records as the third single from Grande's third studio album Dangerous Woman.
-The artists wrote the song alongside Savan Kotecha, Alexander Kronlund, and producers Max Martin and Ilya.
-It is a reggae-pop song.
+"Side to Side" is a song by the American singer-songwriter Ariana Grande featuring Trinidadian rapper Nicki Minaj.
+It was released on August 30, 2016, by Republic Records as the third single from Grande's third album Dangerous Woman.
+The artists wrote the reggae-pop song alongside Savan Kotecha, Alexander Kronlund, and producers Max Martin and Ilya.

-"Side to Side" peaked at number four on both the US Billboard Hot 100 and the UK Singles Chart, becoming her first top-five single from Dangerous Woman in the former and first top-ten single from the album in the latter.
-It also reached number four on the Canadian Hot 100, number 3 on the Australian chart and number two in the New Zealand chart.
+"Side to Side" peaked at number 4 on both the US Billboard Hot 100 and the UK Singles Chart, becoming her first top-five single from Dangerous Woman in the former and first top-ten single from the album in the latter.
+It also reached number 4 on the Canadian Hot 100, number 3 on the Australian chart and number 2 in the New Zealand chart.
 It is her second single to top the US Mainstream Top 40 airplay chart.
 The single has sold 1.1 million copies as of 2018 in the country, and has been certified sextuple platinum by the Recording Industry Association of America (RIAA) for additional equivalent units.

 Its music video, directed by Hannah Lux Davis, made its premiere on American clothing brand Guess's website on August 28, 2016, and features Grande in a gym and frolicking with shirtless men in a sauna together with Minaj.
 The music video has since received a nomination at the 2017 MTV Video Music Awards for Best Choreography.
 Grande and Minaj performed "Side to Side" at the 2016 MTV Video Music Awards and the American Music Awards.
 Grande has also promoted the song with televised performances on The Tonight Show Starring Jimmy Fallon and on The Ellen DeGeneres Show.